Oklahoma Boat Registration Cost, Renewal & Title Steps (2026)

 Must Register

-All boats capable of being used on Oklahoma waters must be titled and registered.
-USCG documented boats still require state registration.
-Outboard motors over 10 HP must also be titled and registered.
+boats used on Oklahoma waters, and outboard motors over 10 HP must be separately titled and registered.

 Exemptions

-- Canoes, kayaks, and paddleboats (unless powered by non-human means)
+- Canoes, kayaks, and paddleboats unless a motor or other non-human power is added

 - Vessels used exclusively on private waters